Position trading: definition, strategies, and illustrated examples

 2. Georges Soros’ stroke of genius

-George Soros, founder of the Quantum Fund and nicknamed “the man who blew up the Bank of England,” made an astronomical profit estimated at more than 1 billion dollars in 1992.
+George Soros, founder of the Quantum Fund and known as “the man who broke the Bank of England,” made over $1 billion in profits by betting against the British pound in 1992.

 Position trading for beginners

-Position trading is an excellent choice for novice traders who are looking for a less time-consuming and less stressful trading type than day trading.
-It also allows U.S. located traders to sidestep the Pattern Day Trader (PDT) rule, making it easier to manage the capital needed to start trading without the restrictions faced by frequent traders
+Position trading can be an excellent choice for novice traders who are looking for a less time-consuming and less stressful trading type than day trading.

-Position trading is not concerned with short-term volatility, which frees the trader from their desk and monitors and allows them to trade as a hobby alongside their day job.
+Position trading isn’t concerned with short-term volatility, which frees the trader from their desk and monitors, allowing them to trade alongside their day job.

 In addition, position trading leaves time to learn trading at your own pace.
-Rather than spending most of their daily trading sessions trading compulsively, a novice can work on refining their strategy and analysis methods.
+Rather than spending most of their daily trading sessions trading compulsively, a novice can work on refining their strategy and methods of analysis.

 Conclusion